MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - The Corporations Act 2001 (Cth), including, without limitation, in respect of MI’s register of members.

-MI may use personal information for purposes including, but not limited to, the following:
+MI may collect, hold, use and disclose personal information for purposes including, but not limited to, the following:

-- To provide the individual with information about, or relating to, its services or products, and associated policy, regulation, developments, news and initiatives;
+- To provide you with information about, or relating to, its services or products, and associated policy, regulation, developments, news and initiatives;

-- To provide the individual with access to protected areas of its website;
+- To provide you with access to protected areas of its website;

 - To process applications including licence applications, subdivision applications and on-farm works applications;